kennethreitz-archive/.com/content/pages/projects.rst

 human beings.
 It allows you to send GET, HEAD, PUT, POST, and DELETE HTTP requests.
 You can add headers, form data, multipart files, and parameters with simple Python dictionaries, and access the response data in the same way.
-It’s powered by urllib2, but it does all the hard work and crazy hacks for you.
+It’s powered by httplib, urllib3, and good intentions.

 { `python-requests.org <http://python-requests.org>`_ }